goblint/analyzer/README.md

     cd analyzer
     make

-If something goes wrong, take a look at [travis-ci.sh](scripts/travis-ci.sh) for an example setup or try the versions listed in [INSTALL](INSTALL).
+If something goes wrong, take a look at [travis-ci.sh](scripts/travis-ci.sh) for an example setup.

-Alternatively you can use your system's package manager to install the dependencies globally or use [install_script.sh](scripts/install_script.sh) to build everything from source without affecting any existing OCaml installation.

 ### Windows/Cygwin
 For a goblint binary package, follow [these instructions](http://goblint.in.tum.de/download.html).